mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 This folder also contains run configurations and scopes but also other settings:

-- *codeStyleSettings.xml*: style settings used for Base Language (e.g. default field and parameter prefix)
+- *codeStyleSettings.xml*: style settings used for Base Language (e.g., default field and parameter prefix)
 - *compiler.xml*: the version of the Java compiler (currently: 11)
 - *encodings.xml*: encoding of the files (should be: UTF-8)
 - *migration.xml*: list of executed MPS migrations in the current project
-- *misc.xml*: miscellaneous settings (e.g. settings of favorites manager)
+- *misc.xml*: miscellaneous settings (e.g., settings of favorites manager)
-- *modules.xml*: a list of modules of this project that are loaded in MPS
+- *modules.xml*: a list of modules of this project MPS loads on startup
 - *vcs.xml*: version control settings
 - *version.xml*: project version (not used anymore)
-- *settings of different components* (e.g. console history, messages view tool, project view)
+- *settings of different components* (e.g., console history, messages view tool, project view)

 ## bin

-This folder contains executable files that are needed for the different operating systems (Windows, Mac, Linux).
+This folder contains executable files for the different operating systems (Windows, Mac, Linux).
 All of them use the executable *fsnotifier* to react to file system changes.
 OS-specific files:

 - Linux
     - *libdgbm*: GNU dbm ('gdbm') is a library of database functions that use extendible hashing and works similarly to the standard UNIX *dbm* function [source](https://packages.debian.org/de/sid/libgdbm-dev)